Our Collection (includes Libby and Zip Books)

 Can't find a book (print or audio) in our catalog?
 If your library account is in good standing, fill out the request form for the item you wish to see and bring it to one of our branches.
 The item will be shipped directly to you, and then you can return it to the branch you ordered it from after you've finished reading it so we can add it to our catalog for other patrons to borrow.

 Please read the rules for the program before ordering your Zip Book.
 Items that can't be ordered through the program can be requested using the yellow request slips available at the front desk, though no request is guaranteed.

-If you want to request your item through email, you can use this form instead and email it to the branch you plan to return the item to.
+If you want to request your item through email, you can use this form instead and email it to the bring you to plan to return the item to.
 (You must use the form titled "Email Form Only" at the top.
-See the Branch tab for the correct email to send the request form to.)
-There can be up to a week delay when ordering through email instead of in-person.
-If your information below does not match your library record, we will need to call you to confirm you ordered this, and this may extend the ordering delay.
+See the Branch tab for the correct email to send the request to.)
+There can be up to a week delay when ordering through email instead of in person.
+If your information below does not match your library card record, we will need to call you to confirm you ordered this, and this may extend the ordering delay.
 All other Zip Book rules apply.

 The Zip Books Program is supported in whole or in part by funding provided by the State of California, administered by the California State Library.